If you are a new author, beware of vanity publishing companies that offer you a one-stop solution to publish your book.

 The difference between vanity and self-publishing is almost always about deciding which is better value for your money.

 Do you really want to spend four, five, or even six thousand dollars or more to publish a book with a company that can’t promise you any sales from its print run?

 If so, what value will a vanity press bring to you that you can’t get by self-publishing and a little hard work?

 With a reputable self-publishing company, you have the choice to only pay for the services you need.
-You could look at Blurb as a good example.

 Quality professional book covers, copy editors, and a little paid promotion might cost you hundreds of dollars.
 But it won’t cost you thousands of dollars.